 Over the years, I learned that dad had flown countless suicide missions in poorly built gliders during WWII including the D-Day invasion.
 On one flight behind the French lines in low flight, an 88mm shell put a hole “the size of a patio door” in one of his wings.
 “My green copilot and I jumped out into a bomb hole half filled with water” he laughed as he told me how his new flying partner shook like leaf.

-“I have a bottle of scotch in my duffle,” the young flyer announce to dad.
+“I have a bottle of scotch in my duffle bag,” the young flyer announce to dad.

-“Well go get it” dad laughed as he finished telling me about the rescue from a French tavern where they were wined and dined by the locals.
+“Well go get it” dad laughed as he finished telling me about how they were rescued from a French tavern after they were wined and dined by the locals for a few days.

 Without any hesitation he said, “No. I always had my faith in God.
 When a flyer became afraid, he didn’t come back.”

-Dad survived more than being shot down four or five times, including a dunk in a poisoned part of the Yellow River that made him ill.
-He had a stroke that led to his retirement, bypass surgery, meningitis from a fall that leaked spinal fluid, and three aneurisms repaired by surgery.
-It was a form of Lou Gehrig’s disease finally ended his life.
+Dad survived more than being shot down four or five times that included a dunk in a poisoned part of the Yellow River that made him ill.
+He had a stroke that led to his retirement, bypass surgery, meningitis from a fall that caused spinal fluid to leak, and three aneurisms repaired by surgery.
+It was a form of Lou Gehrig’s disease that finally ended his life.
 This invincible man spent his last years in a wheelchair as brave as he sat in the cockpits over enemy fire.
 It was then that we learned the true mettle of mom.

 Mom and dad’s social life was their family.
-Forty or more kids and children were at the house for holidays and family events with enough grandchildren for two baseball teams.
+Forty or more family members including enough grandchildren for two baseball teams filled the house on holidays and other events.
+We never saw their friends except when Mom’s church buddies came by to make rosaries or pick up spiritual books from Mom’s inventory.
 So we were floored when the funeral home was overfilled for dad’s wake.
 After everyone but the family had left, dad’s 5’2” wife of 47 years quietly stood by dad’s open coffin.
 One by one, we all gathered at her side.

-In just a few minutes, the funeral hall that was filled with chatter at airport decibel levels was peacefully silent like the green pastures and quiet waters King David wrote about it.
-“We love you dad and we’ll miss you” mom finally announced.
+In just a few minutes, the funeral hall filled with chatter at airport decibel levels was peacefully silenced like the green pastures and quiet waters King David wrote about it.
+“We love you dad and we’ll miss you” mom announced with finality.
 It was a moment unmatched by any scene in any movie, play, or book.
 “Okay, we can go now” mom commanded, and they closed the coffin.

-Lieutenant Delores Dilger was a flight nurse who flew over 170 missions during WWII.
+Captain Delores Dilger was a flight nurse who flew over 170 missions during WWII.
 Her job was to fly into battle zones and care for the wounded on the way to the hospital.
 There was no discrimination by the enemy.
-They were shot at just like fighters and bombers.
+Their medical flights were shot at just like fighters and bombers.

-Mom saw the horrors of Hitler’s, Mussolini’s, and Hirohito’s brutal torturous abuse of prisoners.
-Lt.
-Dilger faced peril like every soldier.
+Mom saw the horrors of Hitler’s, Mussolini’s, and Hirohito’s torturous abuse of prisoners.
+Captain Dilger faced peril like every soldier.
 Mom went down in one flight and walked away with a knee injury.
-On another occasion, mom was grounded because she had a cold.
+On another occasion, mom was grounded because she had a sinus infection.
 She insisted on flying but the Captain refused and her good friend Dolly went instead.
 That flight never returned

 After the war when they settled in Virginia, mom collected and shipped clothing and household goods all over the world to missions including Native American reservations.
 Mom packed 100lb. boxes, the UPS limit.
 She would never let the UPS driver lift them.
 “They’re too heavy and I don’t want you to hurt yourself,” she ordered the drivers well into her 80s.

-One day, mom received a letter from a hospital she had been sending her boxes of treasures to.
+One day, mom received a letter from a hospital that had been receiving her boxes of treasures.
 The hospital that sent the letter was named for her friend Dolly, the very same friend who died in her place on that fateful flight mom was grounded from.

 Mom’s greatest heroics in my opinion was staying at home, a home that was moved too many times with too little notice.
 My wife was born in Stuttgart Germany during the 1950s, along with other siblings while dad was stationed there.
 They lived in different states here in the U.S.A. and on the family farm in South Dakota.
 Mom was the ultimate matriarch who raised an incredible family.

-War is hell and mom and dad were not warmongers as the vast majorities who have served are not.
+Mom and Dad were not warmongers as the vast majorities who have served are not.
 Like dad’s family who fought in the Revolutionary War, fighting for liberty was their duty, plain and simple.
 Their greatest fear was people would forget the hell of oppressive governments and murderous tyrants like Hitler.
-Mom and dad asked only one thing, that we defend freedom, the right to life liberty and the pursuit of happiness.
+Mom and daD asked only one thing, that we defend freedom, the right to life liberty and the pursuit of happiness.

-Unlike Chen Guangcheng, the blind Chinese political prisoner who was given asylum here in the U.S.A., we can openly and safely speak out against our government leaders without fear of retaliation.
-We even have the freedom to protest the very people who defend our freedom.
+Unlike Chen Guangcheng, the blind Chinese political prisoner who was given asylum here in the U.S.A. for public decrying of their government, we can safely speak out against our government leaders without fear of retaliation.
+We even have the freedom to protest the very people who provide and defend our freedom.